AdaCore/gnatstudio/docs/users_guide/mdi.rst

 You can resize any split windows by dragging the handles that separate them.
 A preference (the :menuselection:`Edit --> Preferences` menu) controls whether this resizing is done in opaque or border mode.
-In the latter case, only the new handle position is displayed while you're dragging the window.
+In the latter case, only the new handle position is displayed while you are dragging the window.

 You may want to bind the key shortcuts to the :menuselection:`Window -->